 - 2 ½ cups boiling water

-*Arabian spice is my blend known in the Middle East as Bharat -7 spice blend.
+- Arabian spice is my blend known in the Middle East as Bharat or 7-spice blend.
 You can find it at Middle Eastern grocery stores and various supermarkets.
-Otherwise substitute with 5 spice or allspice.
+Otherwise, you can substitute with 5-spice or allspice.

-*The pine nuts and almonds can be optional.
-If you don’t have them don’t stress, the dish will still be delicious.
+- The pine nuts and almonds are optional.
+If you don’t have them, don’t stress, the dish will still be delicious.

-Step 1.
-Cut eggplant into 2-3 cm thick rounds and then in half again as shown below.
-In a wok or a deep pot heat vegetable oil.
+Cut the eggplant into 2-3 cm thick rounds and then in half again as shown below.
+In a wok or a deep pot, heat vegetable oil.
 Deep fry the eggplant pieces in batches until golden brown.
 Transfer onto a paper towel to drain.
 Sprinkle lightly with salt.

-Step 2.
-Wash rice under cold water.
-Set aside
+Wash the rice under cold water.
+Set aside.

-Step 4.
-Once the rice is cooked, add chopped parsley.
+Once the rice is cooked, add the chopped parsley.
 Gently stir through.

-To serve; scoop half of the rice onto the platter, layer with 3/4 of fried eggplants and layer again with remaining rice.
-Place remaining eggplant pieces on top.
+To serve, scoop half of the rice onto the platter, layer with 3/4 of fried eggplants and layer again with the remaining rice.
+Place the remaining eggplant pieces on top.
 Garnish with pine nuts and almonds.

 Servings: serves 6 people